hsp-iit/GRASPA-benchmark/data/template_files/README.md

 ## Reachability and camera calibration data
 When filling the [reachability](https://github.com/robotology/GRASPA-benchmark/tree/master/data/template_files/reached_poses) or [camera calibration file](https://github.com/robotology/GRASPA-benchmark/tree/master/data/template_files/camera_calibration) is important to:
 - Specify the name of the set of poses (e.g. `Set of Poses 1` in this case).
 GRASPA will use this tag to compare the data you collected with the proper corresponding desired poses.
     ```html
     <Scene name="Set_Poses_1">
     ```
 - Store each pose in a `ManipulationObject` node with the proper name (e.g. `Reachable_frame00` in this case).
 This name is used by the benchmark to compare the reached pose with the corresponding desired pose.
+The pose needs to be expressed in the **board reference frame** (see [this image](https://raw.githubusercontent.com/robotology/GRASPA-benchmark/master/media/scene1.png))
   ```html
       <ManipulationObject name='Reachable_frame00'>
           <File>objects/frame.xml</File>